 The maximum wholesale price is around ~$19/kWh (inc. GST) throughout most of Australia, and $21/kWh in SA (inc. GST).
-Prices this high are very rare, with prices ranging from $3/kWh to these peaks historically occurring fewer than nine hours each year.
+Prices this high are generally rare, with prices ranging from $3/kWh to these peaks historically occurring a handful of times each year.
+However, in times where there is reduced capacity, volatility or disruptions in the market, price spikes can happen more often.

 These maximum prices aren't set by Amber.
 Instead, they're based on the maximum price that generators can be paid for their power - a price which is capped by the energy market operator (AEMO).